Development of an IRVM Program

 IRVM Plan

 Counties and cities that want to apply for Living Roadway Trust Fund (LRTF) grants and request free native seed will need to submit to the LRTF an IRVM plan that is signed by the appropriate county or city officials.
-To formulate the plan, counties and cities will use one of two plan outlines: a the IRVM Plan Outline for Counties, State Agencies and Cities over 10,000 in Population form or the IRVM Plan for Cities Under 10,000 Population form.
+To formulate the plan, counties and cities will use one of two plan outlines: the IRVM Plan Outline for Counties, State Agencies and Cities over 10,000 in Population form or the IRVM Plan for Cities Under 10,000 Population form.
 These forms and approved plans are on the LRTF website.

 For most parts of the plan outline, roadside managers and other staff will be able to incorporate information already gathered and created during the new program's planning and implementation.
 The plan outline may be more or less extensive than the county or city’s internal program documentation.
 The LRTF coordinator is available for any questions that arise as you work on your plan.